 The third-parties with whom the Company enters into agreements to market products may fail to meet or may breach their contractual commitments to Aequus.
 This may result in disruptions of product supplies, intellectual property infringement claims, payment disputes or other costs to, or litigation involving, Aequus that may adversely impact its revenues or results of operations.
 Some of the third-parties that the Company enters into agreements with may be located or have the bulk of their assets in other jurisdictions, which may make it difficult or cost prohibitive for Aequus to enforce its contracts or other rights.
-In addition, if any of these third parties becomes insolvent or enters into bankruptcy or creditor protection, Aequus'

-enforcement rights may be stayed during such proceedings or as a result of such proceedings the Company's agreement with such third-party may be terminated or restructured on terms less favourable to the Company.
+In addition, if any of these third parties becomes insolvent or enters into bankruptcy or creditor protection, Aequus' enforcement rights may be stayed during such proceedings or as a result of such proceedings the Company's agreement with such third-party may be terminated or restructured on terms less favourable to the Company.

-Risks Related to Aeguus' Financial Position and Need for Capital
+Risks Related to Aequus' Financial Position and Need for Capital

 Aequus has never been profitable.
 Currently, Aequus has no internal products approved for commercial sale and has a limited history of generating revenue by promoting products of a third party.
-Aequus does not expect profitability in the next two years and may never become profitable.
+Although the objective of Aequus is to become profitable this may not happen within the next two years and potentially may never happen.

 Aequus has not been profitable to date and may not become so.
-Aequus has no internal products approved for commercial sale and has a limited history of generating revenue by promoting tacrolimus IR and Vistitan and, most recently, Evolve®, all products produced by third parties.
-Aequus' ability to generate additional revenue and become profitable depends upon Aequus' ability to successfully gain market share with its commercial products, successfully launch and market third-party products in Canada, complete the development of AQS1303, AQS1304 or its other internal product candidates, and obtain the necessary regulatory approvals for AQS1303, AQS1304, its internal product candidates, Topiramate XR or Oxcarbazepine XR.
+Aequus has no internal products approved for commercial sale and has a limited history of generating revenue by promoting tacrolimus IR and Vistitan and, most recently, Evolve, all products produced by third parties.
+Aequus' ability to generate additional revenue and become profitable depends upon Aequus' ability to successfully gain market share with its commercial products, successfully launch and market third-party products in Canada, and obtain the necessary regulatory approvals for Topiramate XR or Oxcarbazepine XR.
 To date, Aequus has not generated any revenue from its internal product candidates or its licensed products, Topiramate XR and Oxcarbazepine XR.
 Aequus may never be able to obtain regulatory approval for the marketing of Topiramate XR, Oxcarbazepine XR or its internal product candidates.
 Further, even if Aequus is able to gain approval for and commercialize its own product candidates, there can be no assurance that Aequus will generate significant revenues or ever achieve profitability.
 Aequus' ability to generate revenue depends on a number of factors, including Aequus' ability to:

-- Successfully complete clinical development of, and receive regulatory approval for, Aequus' product candidates; - Successfully marketing its third-party products; - Set an acceptable price for Aequus' products, if approved, and obtain adequate coverage and reimbursement from third party payors; - Obtain commercial quantities of Aequus' products, if approved, at acceptable cost levels; - Enter into additional agreements or collaborations for the marketing of third-party products and systems in Canada; and - Successfully market and sell Aeguus' products, if approved, in Canada, the U.S. and in other foreign jurisdictions.
+- Successfully complete clinical development of, and receive regulatory approval for, Aequus' product candidates; - Successfully marketing its third-party products; - Set an acceptable price for Aequus' products, if approved, and obtain adequate coverage and reimbursement from third party payors; - Obtain commercial quantities of Aequus' products, if approved, at acceptable cost levels; - Enter into additional agreements or collaborations for the marketing of third-party products and systems in Canada; and - Successfully market and sell Aequus' products, if approved, in Canada, the U.S. and in other foreign jurisdictions.